junxit/us-congress-bills-114/metadata.md

 - 2015-05-12 — Providing for consideration of H.R.
 1735, H.R.
 36, and H.R.
 2048
 - 2015-05-12 — The House Committee on Rules reported an original measure, H. Rept.
 114-111, by Ms. Foxx.
 - 2015-05-12 — The House Committee on Rules reported an original measure, H. Rept.
 114-111, by Ms. Foxx.
+- 2015-05-13 — Considered as privileged matter. (consideration: CR H2892-2901)
+- 2015-05-13 — DEBATE - The House proceeded with one hour of debate on H. Res.
+255.
+- 2015-05-13 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-05-13 — On agreeing to the resolution Agreed to by the Yeas and Nays: 240 - 186 (Roll no. 221). (text: CR H2892)
+- 2015-05-13 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 240 - 186 (Roll no. 221).(text: CR H2892)
+- 2015-05-13 — The previous question was ordered without objection. (consideration: CR H2901)